 Executive Manager Projects & Assets

-As the Port’s Executive Manager Projects, Glenn oversees major infrastructure, asset management and the capital works program designed to directly contribute to the Hunter’s economic prosperity and secure the region’s long-term sustainability.
+As the Port’s Executive Manager Projects & Assets, Glenn oversees major infrastructure, asset management and the capital works program designed to directly contribute to the Hunter’s economic prosperity and secure the region’s long-term sustainability.

-Glenn joins the Port from global engineering professional services consulting firm WSP, where he was the NSW Region Director and Project Director Advisor for Australia.
+Glenn joined the Port from global engineering professional services consulting firm WSP, where he was the NSW Region Director and Project Director Advisory for Australia.

 He is a former Hunter Business Chamber CEO who has forged strong relationships with senior leaders within business and government.

 Throughout his year career of more than 30 years, Glenn has successfully delivered major infrastructure projects totalling billions of dollars.
-His hands-on experience in advisory, planning, design, governance and project management will be a great asset to the Port.
+His hands-on experience in advisory, planning, design, governance and project management is a great asset to the Port.